M-S-Jacobs2727/Dobrynin_Scaling_Theory/theoretical_nn_training/README.md

 ($B_{g} < B_{th}^{0.824}$).

 ## `training.py`
-Contains the training and testing functions.
+Contains the train and test functions used to iterate the NN model in the main module.

 ## `test_checkpoint_accuracy.py`